 2. You Value The Second and Third and Fourth Drafts

 I’m a slow writer, editing and revising as I go along.
 Once I’m done, I send my stuff out to my reading group.
 After that, it’s one big revision and one grammar and spell check, and then it’s out the door with the story.
 Perfect enough, I thought.
 Critiquing—and reading other people’s critiques—has shown me that there are many ways to tell and re-tell a story.

-There are some really talented writers in the Story Cartel Course.
+There are some really talented writers in the Write to Publish course.
 They’re willing to do the work; not only a second or third time but a fourth.
 I’ve seen how their stories morphed from good to great.
 It’s given me an appreciation for the fourth draft!

 3. You Appreciate Stories That Connect Emotionally

 The story that makes the emotional connection always carries the reader through to the end, no matter how many stutters and stumbles it has.

 I’m a cerebral person, someone who’s moved by the beauty of the words.